Goa (2010 film): Casting

-Regarding the other two lead female roles, it turned out that discussions with Genelia D'Souza proved to be unsuccessful, with the actress citing she had no available dates until June 2009, having already signed up for a couple of Hindi Language films, whereas talks with Sneha resulted in success as the actress signed on to be a part of the film in late January 2009.
-It was widely rumored at the time that Sneha's character has negative shades, which would be her first role of this kind.
-Venkat Prabhu himself, however, revealed that Sneha doesn't have a villainous role as described by the media.
+Regarding the other two lead female roles, it turned out that discussions with Genelia D'Souza proved to be unsuccessful, with the actress citing she had no available dates until June 2009, having already signed up for a couple of Hindi films, whereas talks with Sneha resulted in success as the actress signed on to be a part of the film in late January 2009.
 The role initially offered to Genelia was subsequently taken over by Pooja.
 According to reports, Pooja was signed after Preetika Rao, sister of Hindi film actress Amrita Rao, who was supposed to do the role, backed out at last-minute for reasons unknown.
 In June 2009, however, Piaa Bajpai, who had acted in films like Poi Solla Porom and Aegan earlier, joined the crew, and was said to have replaced Pooja again, who was apparently busy completing her Sinhalese projects.
-Bajpai's role plays the love interest of Jai.
+Bajpai plays the love interest of Jai.

-In November 2009, additionally Nayantara was hired for a cameo appearance in the last scene of the film.
+In November 2009, additionally, Nayantara was hired for a cameo appearance in the film's last scene.
 Reports indicated that she shot for the scene, involving herself and the lead cast, for one day without taking any remuneration as she was a "big fan of Venkat Prabhu's movies".

 The technical crew remained mostly the same as in Venkat Prabhu's earlier ventures.
-His cousin Yuvan Shankar Raja composes the musical score, whereas his songs featured lyrics provided by veterans 'Kavignar' Vaali and Gangai Amaran.
+His cousin Yuvan Shankar Raja composes the musical score, whereas his songs featured lyrics provided by veterans Vaali and Gangai Amaran.
 Sakthi Saravanan, Videsh and Vasuki Bhaskar were signed as the cinematographer, art director and costume designer, respectively, joining Venkat Prabhu for the third time in his third venture.
 Praveen K. L. and Srikanth N. B. were selected to edit the film, whilst dance moves were choreographed by Kalyan again, who is joined by Ajay Raj and Saravana Rajan.
 Whilst the former had worked with Venkat Prabhu in his debut venture, Chennai 600028, the latter was part of Prabhu's second film, Saroja.
 Kalyan was a choreographer in all Venkat Prabhu films.